archagon/tasty-imitation-keyboard/README.md

 ![](UnderConstruction.gif)

-The development of this keyboard is fully open-source, so the project may not work at all times.
+The development of this keyboard is out in the open, so the project may not work at all times.
 At the present moment, the baseline functionality is there.
 Left to implement are special characters, Shift, multitouch, and improved graphics (including translucenty and dark mode).

 Hold-to-select-alternate-characters will be implemented at a later time.